Canadian Junior Hockey League: 2000s to present

 In 2000, the Thunder Bay Flyers folded, having competed strictly in the United States Hockey League since the 1996–97 season.
 A year later, their void was filled by the Superior International Junior Hockey League.
 In 2008, the Ontario Provincial League rebranded itself the Ontario Junior Hockey League, just to be divided into two leagues in 2009 (Central Canadian Hockey League and Ontario Junior A Hockey League), and be reunited in time for playoffs that year under the Ontario Junior Hockey League banner.
 In 2010, the Central Junior A Hockey League became the Central Canada Hockey League.

 In 2018, the CJHL introduced a concussion protocol funded by the Co-operators, for the assessment and management of concussion, and digitally tracking a player's concussion history.
 The CJHL later developed a player safety committee to implement educational videos for players, and for uniform ice hockey rules in the constituent leagues.

 During the COVID-19 pandemic in Canada, the CJHL cancelled the 2019–20 season playoffs for all leagues, the four regional championships, and the national championship.
 Several return-to-play scenarios were proposed for the 2020–21 season, which included staggered registrations and different opening dates for each league.
-Due to the pandemic, some leagues in the CJHL played games without spectators in attendance with greatly reduced income.
+Due to the pandemic, some leagues in the CJHL played games without spectators in attendance, which greatly reduced league income.
 The CJHL hoped that the financial assistance given by provincial governments in Alberta and Saskatchewan would be equalled by other provinces.
 Without national hockey events, some CJHL leagues planned showcases for players to be scouted, and worked with the NHL Central Scouting Bureau to make long-term plans for the NHL Entry Draft.

 The British Columbia Hockey League (BCHL) withdrew from the CJHL prior to the 2021–22 season.
 The BCHL reportedly sought to import players aged 16 and 17 from other provinces, which was opposed by the remainder of the CJHL.
 Despite the loss of a league, the other nine league were committed to the CJHL.
 In 2021, all CJHL leagues agreed to truth and reconciliation games in support of First Nations in Canada.
 The Dryden Ice Dogs were the first team to arrange such a game.